 Bigbank's Large Family Day.
-In partnership with the Estonian Association of Large Families, Bigbank offers families with four or more children an opportunity to spend a special active day together with its own and other large families already since 2005.
+In partnership with the Estonian Association of Large Families, Bigbank offers families with four or more children an opportunity to spend a special active day full of fun together with its own and other large families already since 2005.
 In addition, Bigbank has instituted the tradition of promoting and recognising large families by awarding the Large Family of the Year title.
-In 2014, the 10th Large Family Day was celebrated.